nicyuvi/python-task-manager/README.md

+## Overview
 Create a simple command-line task manager that allows users to add, view, and delete tasks.
-This project will cover fundamental concepts such as data structures, file handling, and basic user input.

 ## Features
 Add Task: Allow users to add tasks with a title and description.
 Each task should have a unique identifier.